Opers of higher types, Quot-schemes and Frobenius instability loci: A characterization of dormant opers of type

 the triple $(W = F^*(W'), \nabla^{can}, W_\mydot)$ is a dormant oper of type $q$. \item If $p>r(r-1)(g-1)$ then conversely every dormant oper $\trip{W}$ of type $q$ with $W_0 / W_1 \isom Q$ is of the form $(W = F^*(W'), \nabla^{can}, W_\mydot)$ for some $W'\in\qquot$. \eenum \ethm

 \bp The first assertion is immediate from Lemma \ref{l:oper-flag-lemma}.

 Now suppose $\trip W$ is a dormant oper of type $q$.
 Then by Cartier's Theorem (see \cite{katz70}) $W=F^*(W')$ for some vector bundle $W'$ and as $W=F^*(W')\twoheadrightarrow W_0/W_1=Q$ one gets by adjunction a non-zero map $W' \to F_*(Q)$.
 Let us first show that $W'$ is semi-stable (of degree zero).
 Suppose this is not the case.
 Then there exists a subbundle $W''\into W'$ for which $\mu(W'')>0$.
 Then in fact one has $\mu(W'')\geq \frac{1}{r-1}$.
 But then $F^*(W'')\into W$ such that $\mu(F^*(W''))=p\mu(W'')\geq \frac{p}{r-1}$.
 On the other hand as $W$ carries the structure of an oper of type $q$, and one has $\mu(W_{\ell-1})=q(2(\ell-1)-(\ell-1))(g-1)=q(\ell-1)(g-1)$ and this is the destabilizing subbundle of largest degree, so $\frac{p}{r-1}\leq \mu(F^*(W''))\leq q(\ell-1)(g-1)$.
-Hence $p<(r-1)q(\ell-1)(g-1)=(r-1)(r-q)(g-1)$.
-On the other hand we have assumed that $p>r(r-1)(g-1)$.
+Hence On the other hand we have assumed that $p>r(r-1)(g-1)$.
 Therefore we have arrived at a contradiction.
 Thus the vector bundle $W'$ is semi-stable.

 Now if $W'$ does not map injectively into $\fs{Q}$, then the image is a subsheaf of some degree $d\geq 1$ and rank $\leq r-1$ and hence it has slope $\geq\frac{1}{r-1}$.
-Again by \cite[Proposition 4.2.1]{joshi15} one sees that $\fs{Q}$ does not have any subsheaves of suitably positive degree and ranks $\leq r-1$.
+Again by \cite[Proposition 4.2.1]{joshi15} one sees that $\fs{Q}$ does not have any subsheaves of suitably positive degree and of rank $\leq r-1$.
 So $W' \into \fs{Q}$. \ep

 \bpro Using the above notation, the set of points $[W'] \in \qquot$ satisfying $W_\ell = \{ 0 \}$ is an open subset. \epro